hovdb/Alien-Plugins/Plugin Aid/Readme.md

-create a sid.txt file containing #,event name,sid  such as
+create a sid.txt file containing #,event name,sid  such as:

 1,http-proxy,11
 2,https-proxy,18